wuhao1938/LIGGGHTS_IN_WINDOWS_10/README.md

 # LIGGGHTS_IN_WINDOWS_10
-Lastest version of LIGGGHTS  in Windows 10
+Latest version of LIGGGHTS  in Windows 10

 The files are ruining in Windows 10 for latest version of LIGGGHTS as DEM solver.
 The features are:
 (1).Including all functions of LIGGGHTS in serial mode for DEM simulation.